Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: Astrophysical interpretation

 \subsection{Detection range}

-The relation established between the amplitude of the \textit{ad hoc} waveforms and the detection efficiency allows the study of astrophysical implications.
-There is a comprehensive way of representing the search sensitivity characterization, defined by the results from the injection amplitudes grid, with the emitted energy of gravitational waves by potential astrophysical sources, according to the equation:
+The connection between the amplitude of the injected waveforms and the detection efficiency allows for the study of astrophysical implications.
+A comprehensive characterization of the search sensitivity can be achieved by relating the results obtained from the injected amplitude grid to the GW emitted energy of potential astrophysical sources.
+Assuming a standard-candle source at a distance of $d_0 =$ 10 kpc this energy can be calculated using the equation \cite{Energy_isot}:

-The Equation \ref{energy_iso} is valid for injections circularly polarized \cite{Energy_iso}.
-The expected emitted energy for signals with the injection morphologies, assuming a standard-candle burst source at a distance of $d_0 =$ 10 kpc.
-Figure~\ref{energy_freq} shows this energy as a function of the injections central frequency for O3, obtained from the average values of $h_\text{rss}^{50\%}$ among O3a and O3b.
+By connecting $h_\text{rss}$ with a specific efficiency value obtained from the simulation study, Equation~\ref{energy_iso} provides an estimate of the minimum amount of energy that needs to be isotropically radiated by the gravitational-wave source to be detected by cWB.
+For rotating systems emission, expected to produce circular polarization, the energy is given as $E^{rot}_{GW} = (2/5) E^{iso}_{GW}$ \cite{Energy_isot}.
+It is important to note that these calculations are based on the assumption of isotropic injections distributed over the sky, which means they provide only approximate estimations.
+For a more precise inference of the detection range, it would be necessary to consider well-modeled sources and their known spatial distribution over the Galaxy.

-In other words, by connecting the $h_\text{rss}$ with a specific efficiency value from our simulation study, the Equation~\ref{energy_iso} quantifies the minimum amount of energy that needs to be (isotropically) radiated by the gravitational-wave source in order to be detected by cWB.
-The progressive increase of the energy in the Figure~\ref{energy_freq} is a consequence of the noise spectral amplitude dependence with the frequency increases, which results in recovered injections with greater amplitudes considering the band [3150-3260] Hz in the LIGO detectors.
+Figure~\ref{energy_freq} illustrates the isotropically emitted energy from the gravitational-wave bursts as a function of the central frequency of the injections in the O3 data.
+The values shown correspond to the average $h_\text{rss}^{50\%}$ among the O3a and O3b epochs, with a 50\% detection efficiency and an iFAR $\geq$ 100 years.
+The progressive increase in energy observed in the figure is a consequence of the $f_{0}^2$ term in Equation~\ref{energy_iso} and also by the growth of the noise spectral amplitude over the frequencies.

-Solving the Equation~\ref{energy_iso} for the distance $d$, the Figure~\ref{range_injections} shows the distance range for 10\%, 50\% and 90\% of detection efficiency ($d^{10\%}$, $d^{50\%}$ and $d^{90\%}$) expressed as overlapping bars for the fixed energy $E^{iso}_{GW} = 1$ $M_{\odot}c^2$ and can be interpreted as an approximate range to detectable sources of a gravitational-wave burst with isotropic emission.
-The detection distance range scales with the $\sqrt{E^{iso}_{GW}}$.
+Figure~\ref{range_injections} displays a range of distances for 10\%, 50\%, and 90\% detection efficiency ($d^{10\%}$, $d^{50\%}$, and $d^{90\%}$), represented by overlapping bars.
+These distances are calculated by Equation~\ref{energy_iso}, for a fixed energy of $E^{iso}_{GW} = 10^{-5}M_{\odot}c^2$, and they represent the range for the detection of gravitational-wave burst sources with isotropic emission.
+The range of detection distances scales with $\sqrt{E^{iso}_{GW}}$.